The Disputed Origins of Poland's Smallest Ethnic Minority

 The ethnic group that goes under the global name of Karaites, Karaims or Qarays is nowadays dispersed all over the world and ethnologists divide it into three groups according to their stemming from the Crimea, Kuban Cossacks or Muslim countries.
 The name of the group derives from Arabic word 'qara’, which means to read or to recite, and alludes to their reading of the Tanakh.

 The first hypothesis says that their Jewish ancestors arrived at the Khazar-ruled Crimean Peninsula soon after they had split off from Judaism, at around the turn of the 8th century.
-They successfully preached Karaism among the Khazars and gradually blended with them, and then with the Kipchaks who came to the Crimea in the 10th century.
+They successfully preached Karaism amongst the Khazars and gradually blended with them, and then with the Kipchaks, who came to the Crimea in the 10th century.

 Even though the latter is suspected to be a 19th-century reaction to the anti-Semitic ideologies that were spreading in Europe at that time, the discussion of the ethnogenesis of the Polish Karaites remains unresolved.

 What is undisputed, however, is that Crimean Karaites came to Poland and Lithuania (united by a personal union) at the turn of the 14th century, upon the invitation of Prince Vytautas.
 He asked them to settle in Trakai (Polish name: Troki), the informal capital of the Lithuanian Duchy.
 Legend has it that Prince Vytautas needed a new loyal group of close collaborators to act as his bodyguard and help him in the inner-Lithuanian 'game of thrones'.